Virtual London Improvisation Workshop

 Basic instructions

-The Virtual Workshop takes place on Mondays from 8:30 PM to 10 PM (or a bit later) UK time, and will continue until further notice.
+The Virtual Workshop takes place on Mondays from 8:45 PM to 10 PM UK time (or a bit later), and will continue until further notice.
 It's hosted by the London Improvisation Workshop.

 Make sure you have read everything on this page, including the checklist.